-Working closely with UIL, McCarty has conducted lectures at a number of UIL Student Activities Conferences and the annual UIL Capital Conference.
+Working closely with UIL for the past two decades, McCarty has conducted lectures at a number of UIL Student Activities Conferences and the annual UIL Capital Conference.
 He also conducts workshops for high schools across the state in speech and debate activities and has worked at several summer debate institutes.
 He has written manuals for speech and debate competition as well as more than 60 topic specific handbooks for both Lincoln Douglas and CX debate.